benweare/pyCTF/README.md

 We welcome feedback and suggestions for improvements!

+## Installation

+Download the current build from \dist and install with pip.

 ## Simulating contrast transfer functions

-An thorough dicussion of the mathematics of CTFs can be found in the literature (Brydson, 2011).
+A thorough dicussion of the mathematics of CTFs can be found in the literature (Brydson, 2011).
 Briefly, to simulate a CTF as seen in experimental electron micrographs, we need to model the following as functions of spatial frequency ($\bf{u}$):

 - Squared phase function, $\chi(\bf{u})^2$
 - Aperture function, $A(\bf{u})$